MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilitySharedDataModel/FacilityType.md

 ---
-title: FacilityType in Cloud for Sustainability shared data model
+title: FacilityType in Microsoft for Sustainability shared data model
 description: Entity used for classifying the type of facility, as defined in the reporting company.
 author: cdm-publisher
 ms.service: common-data-model